East London Central Synagogue

-The East London Central Synagogue is an Orthodox Jewish congregation synagogue, located on Nelson Street in the East End of the City of London, England, in the United Kingdom.
+The East London Central Synagogue is a former Orthodox Jewish congregation synagogue, located on Nelson Street in the London Borough of Tower Hamlets, England, in the United Kingdom.
 When founded in 1923, its name was the Nelson Street Sfardish Synagogue.
 It has "an unassuming exterior and a stunningly beautiful interior".
-The congregation worships in the Ashkenazi rite.
+The congregation worshipped in the Ashkenazi rite.
+The synagogue's building, on Nelson Street, ceased functioning in 2020 and was put up for sale in 2026.

 History

 In the early twentieth century, the East End was a new centre of Jewish life in England: in the compact area there was a population of around 250,000 Jews.
 Mostly they were Yiddish-speaking first-generation immigrants from Eastern Europe, unlike the established Ashkenazi and Sephardi communities in Britain, which in the main had come from the Low Countries.
 Serving this community were about 150 synagogues.
-As a consequence of the Second World War, which saw the East End heavily bombed, this population moved on to new Jewish centres in North and Northwest London such as those in Stamford Hill, Golders Green and Hendon, and the congregations of the East End synagogues consolidated.
-Just three synagogues now remain in the area, the Nelson Street Synagogue the only one purpose-built.
+As a consequence of the Second World War, which saw the East End heavily bombed, this population moved on to new Jewish centres in North and North-west London such as those in Stamford Hill, Golders Green and Hendon, and the congregations of the East End synagogues consolidated.
 About twenty neighbouring synagogues were amalgamated with it over the years, including: Belz, Berditchever, Buross Street, Cannon Street Road, Chevra Shas, Commercial Road Great, Grove Street, Jubilee Street, Mile End, New Road, Philpot Street Great, Philpot Street Sphardish, Rumanian Sidney Street, and Sons of Britchan (B'nai Brichtan).
-As a consequence of these amalgamations the shul has a large collection of Torah scrolls, some dating back to the 18th century, many of now unknown origin.
+As a consequence of these amalgamations the shul had a large collection of Torah scrolls, some dating back to the 18th century, many of now unknown origin.